TexTrueStudio/BetterLoadingScreen/README.md

-# Better Loading Screen
+# Better Loading Screen - Reborn (Unofficial)
 This is Better Loading Screen mod, this imitates the old Forge 1.12.2 style loading screen, and is fully customisable!
-This supports Fabric & Forge.
+This supports Fabric & Forge & Quilt.

 ## License
 View the `LICENSE` file for the license.